rcmaehl/NotCPUCores/README.md

 # NotCPUCores
 Functionally the Same, but Free.
 Download under Releases

-## HI!
-This project is currently on the backburner as I've taken on more responsibilities at work!
+**HI!
 Got a bug report or feature request?
 Create a issue using the tab above and I'll get on it when I can.
 Minor feature requests and bug reports will likely be added as soon as I see them.
-Larger requests may be delayed.
-Warmest Regards - Robert M.
+Larger requests may be delayed due to additional responsibilities at my Job.
+Happy Holidays - *Robert M.***

 ![Version 1.4.0.0](https://i.imgur.com/y54djgm.gif)